aprotopopov/getData_Course_Project/README.md

 Read column names from file features.txt and set df column names accordingly to features.txt using function make.names to do unique and valid names.

 ### Step 2
-Extract only column which contain only mean and std values
+Extract only column which contain only mean and std values.

 ### Step 3
 Setting appropriately labels the data set with descriptive variable names with gsub and activity_labels.txt file.